geudde/attic-chest/pages/13.reference/01.porden/docs.md

-" Forgive, brave knight," he said, " thy name unknown, " Our angry mien and strange reception shewn, u Hail to these nether regions ! and receive 580
+" Forgive, brave knight," he said, " thy name unknown, " Our angry mien and strange reception shewn, u Hail to these nether regions! and receive 580

 " Such welcome as a grateful prince should give,
 " And be thy boon of worth at once to prove
 " Our friend's confiding mind, and Pyros' love."

-" Such shall it be !" the generous knight rejoin'd,
+" Such shall it be!" the generous knight rejoin'd,
 " Not for myself I tax thy noble mind;
 " Here stands a maid, a suppliant at thy throne, a Whose tearful eyes her suit successless own;